 The site is at low risk of flooding.
 It is proposed that surface water will be managed using permeable paving and a hydrobrake flow control prior to discharge into the public surface water sewer.
 Further information would be required including a single drainage plan reflecting the updated site layout plan and showing the proposed drainage, connections into the public sewer systems and SuDS for the site is required.
 Updated drainage calculations with all storm events, design details for the SuDS and SuDS maintenance clarifications are also required.
-Consideration for use of further SuDS should be considered, as the site is within a Critical Drainage Area.
-These requirements would be covered by pre-commencement conditions.
+Consideration for use of further SuDS should be covered by pre-commencement conditions.
 I consider that the proposed development accords with Core Strategy Policy CS02 in relation to climate change.